 Health services represent one of the largest industries in the world.
 For example, health sector in the EU generates 10% of gross domestic product, 15% of public spending, 8% of the workforce and has a high potential for growth.
 Of course, the first priority of health services is the provision of high quality medical care.
 However, the implementation of waste minimization and recycling programs can save both environmental and economic resources.
 Case studies to understand that the implementation of the circular economy model in a health unit is both profitable and environmentally friendly will be presented.

-Waste Waiting to be Recorded and Utilized in Greece [in Greek]
+Hazardous Waste Management in Greece [in Greek]

 Dr. P. Merkos / Prof. E. Gidarakos